Care is a relationship

 Care in the Climate Crisis: Collage Workshop

-As part of the exhibition Care is a Relationship, artist/researchers Chloe Watfern and Priya Vaughan will be holding a workshop exploring care in the climate crisis.
-Come along and create a collage representing your feelings and thoughts about climate change, and about how we might care for ourselves and the planet in the face of climate collapse.
+As part of the exhibition Care is a Relationship, artist/researchers Chloe Watfern and Priya Vaughan held a workshop that explored care in the climate crisis.
+Visitors were invited to come along and create a collage that represented their feelings and thoughts about climate change, and about how we might care for ourselves and the planet in the face of climate collapse.